cdosborn/site/posts/reading-notes-on-the-seven-habits-of-highly-effective-people/index.md

 Some books can be represented by a few quotes and ideas.
 I think it's unfair in this case.
 This post doesn't communicate the Covey who is vulnerable, humble, and earnest.
-The Kindle sample on Amazon, includes the entire book.
+The Kindle sample on Amazon includes the entire book.
 Give it a read and send me your thoughts.

 <div class="footnotes">